ElijaRock/git-guide/README.md

 Now that you have the knowledge, I will let you know of some best practices that I learned in the time that I have used git.

+1. If ever in doubt run `git status`.
+This will give you valuable information on the current state of the git repo on your computer, changes you have made, etc.

-1. Do not make changes to the main branch.
+2. Do not make changes to the main branch.
 The code on this branch is stable, tested, and reliable.

-2. Do not force push other people's code off the repo.
+3. Do not force push other people's code off the repo.
 As annoying as it may be to deal with merge conflicts (you'll experience these at some point), do not force push your own code.
 Make sure to fetch and merge to resolve the conflicts instead.

-3. Detailed commit messages.
+4. Detailed commit messages.
 Make it obvious what your commit does to change the code (don't add a meaningless message).

-4. Use the builtin issues feature.
+5. Use the builtin issues feature.
 Get in the habit of submitting proper bug reports as an issue and document what you did and what didn't work.
 You can also use a `feature-request` tag on your issue to request a new feature, which can later be closed in the pull request that fufills the issue.

-5. Have fun.
-Git can be a frustrating tool to use at times, but it is very rewarding to close issues and have your PR approved.

 6. Read the docs.
 I have gathered almost all of my information from the Github documentation.
-If you are ever unsure, try reading the documentation first.
+If you are ever unsure, try reading the official documentation first.

 ###### TODO: add links for each section of the git proess and submit issues to this repo.